-The following chart shows the trend in the Equity Risk Premium for seven international equity benchmarks in the 2019-2024 period.
+The following chart shows the trend in the Equity Risk Premium in seven international equity benchmarks in the 2019-2024 period.

-During 2024, in the euro area we registered a stability of the equity risk premium and a convergence among equity prices, with the largest ERP decline registered by Germany.
+During 2024, in the euro area we recorded a stability of the equity risk premium and a convergence among equity indices with the largest ERP decline registered by Germany.
 On the other hand, we highlight a decoupling of Anglo-Saxon markets, with a decline in ERP for the UK and, to a greater extent, for the US.

-As for the latter, this is partly reflecting a positive earnings momentum, with 2Y FWD forecasts repeatedly improved, and very positive market expectations about a second Trump mandate and its forthcoming economic policy.
+As for the latter, this is mainly reflecting positive earnings momentum, with 2Y FWD forecasts repeatedly improved, and very positive market expectations about a second Trump mandate and its forthcoming economic policy.